“The ego is a relation which relates to itself” S. Kierkegaard – Treaty on despair.

 It is this concept, difficult to understand, that one should retain from his introspection.

 Ygdrasil, the cosmic tree, ensures the vertical coherence of the worlds of Nordic mythology, while the snake of Midgard ensures its horizontal coherence.

 Painting attributed to Oluf Bagge

-Surprisingly, we find this kind of theorical structure in general relativity; As far as the universe is concerned, the classical view is that it is the container of all that is in it that we call the content.
-Usually, content and container are independent.
+Surprisingly, we find this kind of theorical structure in general relativity; As far as the universe is concerned, the classical view is that the universe is the container of all things that are in it, which are called the content.
+In this point of view, content and container are independent.

 The whole, which results from this embrace, constitutes a space-time which is our universe

 In this case, we have found a solution to this intricate interdependence which, moreover, reflects better, than the classical view, the phenomenology of the universe, such as we observe it.

 This looks to be a worthful approach for our topic.

 Faced with this strange self-recursive property, one can wonder if this is a universal fundamental property of which our mind and the universe would be some representations.

 But we can also assume that the cause is the structure of our mind which imprints the structure of the theory describing the universe, or, of course, vice versa.